 No. Once you are a member, you can attend as many classes as you would like.
 However, some classes are only open to certain ages or certain ranks.

 Are private lessons available?

 Yes.
 Private lessons are available under our Executive Program.
 This program is intended for professional adults who’s career or schedule prevents them from attending our regular group classes.
-Private lessons are taught by one of our world-class instructors at the following rates:

 Private lessons are generally not offered to our regular members.
 If you attend group classes, you will find that the instructors and senior students will happily go out of their way to give you extra help before class, after class, and even on their days off!